-2.1 Initiation of Candidacy

-- 2.1.1 The Director ordinarily initiates a candidacy for promotion to higher rank, or for a continuing appointment or both, having obtained the consent of the faculty member involved.
-The Director is responsible for assembling the candidacy file. - 2.1.2 When consideration of continuing appointment is mandatory, the Director must notify the candidate and proceed with the evaluation unless the candidate submits a resignation, to take effect no later than the end of his or her term. - 2.1.3 Except as noted in section 2.1.4, any individual faculty member of academic rank may, with the approval of his/her department, initiate his/her candidacy for promotion and/or continuing appointment at any time prior to either receiving notice of non-reappointment or submitting a resignation.
-This request must be communicated in writing to the Director by the candidate.
-The Director must then convene the department to consider the request.
-The candidacy file will be assumable by the Director in accordance with 2.1.1 above.
+- 1.3 New Appointments - 1.3.1 New appointments at the senior level (Associate Librarian or Librarian) and new part-time continuing appointments at the senior level are also to be reviewed by the Committee.
+Files for these appointments should adhere to the specifications given in section 3. - 1.3.2 Files for new appointments should show evidence that affirmative action guidelines have been observed and that the best qualified candidate has been proposed.
+(EEOC approval or non-approval must be obtained before the file is sent to the Committee.) - 2.
+DEPARTMENT University Libraries' Evaluation and Recommendation - 2.1 Initiation of Candidacy - 2.1.1 The Director ordinarily initiates a candidacy for promotion to higher rank, or for a continuing appointment or both, having obtained the consent of the faculty member involved.
+The Director's Office is responsible for ensuring that the file is ready for submissionassembling the candidacy file in a timely fashion. - 2.1.2 When consideration of continuing appointment is mandatory, the Director must notify the candidate and proceed with the evaluation unless the candidate submits a resignation, to take effect no later than the end of his or her term. - 2.1.3 Except as noted in section 2.1.4, any individual faculty member of academic rank may, with the approval of his/her supervisor, initiate his/her candidacy for promotion and/or continuing appointment at any time prior to either receiving notice of non-reappointment or submitting a resignation.
+This request must be communicated in writing to the Director by the candidate three months before the Director's recommendation submission deadline, i.e.e.g. by January 15 in mandatory continuing appointment cases, and by October 1 in promotion and non-mandatory appointment cases.
+The Director must then convene the department consult with the supervisor to consider the request.
+The candidacy file will be assumable by the Director in accordance with 2.1.1 above. - 2.1.4 Reconsideration of a non-mandatory case in the year immediately following disapproval non-approval of a promotion or tenure recommendation is subject to a review as provided in section 2.2.2. - 2.1.5 If the department supervisor does not approve encourage a faculty member's request for a review, the faculty member may appeal the decision to the Committee on Library Personnel PolicyAppointment and Promotion Committee University Senate's Library Promotion and Tenure Committee Library Faculty of higher rank